SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     <#characters#>
     """#

-Special characters in a string delimited by enhanced delimiters are incorporated into the resulting string as normal characters rather than as special characters.
+Special characters in a string delimited by extended delimiters are incorporated into the resulting string as normal characters rather than as special characters.
-You can use enhanced delimiters to create strings with characters that would ordinarily have a special effect such as generating a string interpolation, starting an escape sequence, or terminating the string.
+You can use extended delimiters to create strings with characters that would ordinarily have a special effect such as generating a string interpolation, starting an escape sequence, or terminating the string.

-The following example shows a string literal and a string delimited by enhanced delimiters that create equivalent string values.
+The following example shows a string literal and a string delimited by extended delimiters that create equivalent string values.

-.. testcode:: enhanced-string-delimiters
+.. testcode:: extended-string-delimiters

     -> let string = #"\(x) \ " \u{2603}"#
        let escaped = "\\(x) \\ \" \\u{2603}"